jpmikkers/Baksteen.Avalonia.Tools.GridIndexer/README.md

 # Baksteen.Avalonia.Tools.GridIndexer
-This avalonia component automatically arranges components on a Grid
+This avalonia component automatically arranges components on a Grid.
+This is an Avalonia port (with minor changes) of [Andrew KeepCoding's](https://github.com/AndrewKeepCoding) WinUI3 [GridIndexer](https://github.com/AndrewKeepCoding/AK.Toolkit)

 ## How to use
 - Add nuget package Baksteen.Avalonia.Tools.GridIndexer